blackh4sh/blackhash/README.md

 > [!Note]
-> you can use [The VX-Underground malware databse](virus.exchange) to search and download a malware using its hash
+> you can use [The VX-Underground Malware Databse](https://virus.exchange) to search and download a malware using its hash